-Interpret the concept of right and classify it in various kinds.
-They will be able to test the various theories of rights.
-Student will analyze the effect Hopfield's chart.
-The students will be able to summarise the different kinds of personality.
-The students will be able to use the different theories of personality.
+CLO2 By the end of this course, the students will be able to state and compare the definition of the 1,2,4,5,6 Analytical school, Sociological School and Remember, Historical Schools.
+Examine the general Understanding, principles given by Exponents thereof.
+Will be Analyzing, able to discuss the relevancy of these school.
+Evaluate, Create CLO3 By the end of this course, the students will be able to state the importance of natural law and 1,2,3,4,5,6 American Realist School.
+The students will be able Remember, to illustrate the rules relating to these schools.
+Understanding, The students will be able to determine when Apply, Analyzing, these schools become relevant in the society.
+Evaluating, Create CLO4 By the end of this course, the students will be able to interpret the concept of right and classify it in 1,2,3,4,5,6 various kinds.
+They will be able to test the various Remember, theories of rights.
+Student will analyze the effect Understanding, Hopfield's chart.
+The students will be able to Applying, summarise the different kinds of personality.
+The Analyzing, students will be able to use the different theories Create of personality.
 It will enable them to differentiate between the concept of corporation sole and corporation aggregate.
-The students will be able to analyze the concept of ownership and possession and will be able to classify the variouskinds of possession and ownership and distinguish between them, and will be able to summarize the various theories of possession
+The students will be able to analyze the concept of ownership and possession and will be able to differentiate between them.
+The student will be able to classify the various kinds of possession and ownership and distinguish between them, and will be able to summarize the various theories of possession